bird-house/birdhouse-deploy/birdhouse/README.rst

     make VERSION="<MAJOR>.<MINOR>.<PATCH>" bump dry

-To validate, you can look up the resulting version and release time that will be written to `RELEASE.txt <../RELEASE.txt>`_.
+To validate, you can look up the resulting version and release time that will be written to |RELEASE.txt|_.
 The current version can also be requested using the following command.

 .. code-block:: shell